DavidSchirduan/DavidSchirduan.github.io/_games/tempered-legacy.md

 <div class="shoppingCard">
   <div class="shoppingColumn">
     <p>Tempered Legacy is a magic item supplement for fantasy RPGs.
-The powers of these items are locked behind the regrets of previous owners.</p>
+The powers of these items are locked behind the regrets of previous owners.
+Compatible with most Fantasy Roleplaying Games.</p>
     <p>64 Pages, Black and White, Softcover 5.5"x8.5" Zine.</p>
-    <p>Compatible with most Fantasy Roleplaying Games.</p>
   </div>
   <div class="shoppingColumn">
     <a class="btn shoppingButton snipcart-add-item"